raclettejs/raclette-docs/guide/introduction/architecture.md

 It’s this separation of data and rendering that makes Raclette so flexible and extensible.

-## Admin Dashboard
+## raclette Workbench

-Every Raclette installation includes a built-in, standalone **Admin Dashboard** — a web-based control center used to configure and manage your Raclette application without writing code.
+Every Raclette installation includes a built-in, standalone **raclette Workbench** — a web-based control center used to configure and manage your Raclette application without writing code.

-The Admin Dashboard allows you to:
+The Workbench allows you to:

 - Initialize and manage projects
 - Configure UI views and layouts